sergueik/selenium-fluxbox/README.md

 vagrant up
 ```

-To lookup the available choices of Chrome browser specific release e.g. __48__, run
+For the list or recognized chrome versions, inspect the `Vagrantfile`.
+Another option to lookup the available choices of Chrome browser specific release e.g. __48__, is to run
 ```sh
 ruby get_chrome_versions.rb -r 48
 ```
-it will print:
+this will print:
 ```Ruby
 ["48.0.2564.109",
  "http://www.slimjetbrowser.com/chrome/lnx/chrome64_48.0.2564.109.deb"]
 ```
-and one can set the `CHROMEDRIVER_VERSION` to `48.0.2564.109`.
+therefore one must set the `CHROMEDRIVER_VERSION` to `48.0.2564.109` if a release 48 is intended.

-Sampe supported combinations of legacy browser and driver versions are listed below.
+Few supported combinations of legacy browser and driver versions are listed below.
 Note: this list is provided as an example, and is not maintained.

 |                      |              |